Morland House is in Morland, an attractive village which is:

 Morland is on the edge of the Lake District, and the nearest lake is Ullswater, 11 miles (20 minutes) through Lowther Park.
 Keswick, the main town in the Lakes, is 23 miles (40 minutes) along the A66.
 A comfortable tour of the Lakes would include Ullswater, Windermere, Rydal Water, Grasmere, Derwentwater, and possibly Bassenthwaite and Thirlmere.
 Several fells are easily accessible - for example, Blencathra on the way to Keswick, and Helvellyn at the end of Ullswater.

 From Morland it is also easy to get south to the Yorkshire Dales and Kendal, and north to Hadrians Wall, Carlisle and the Solway Coast.
 Cross Fell, the highest of the Pennines, can be seen to the east, and the dramatic road to Alston, England’s highest market town (23 miles) is also a good day out.

 Attractive local towns include Appleby, Kirkby Stephen, Kirkby Lonsdale, Sedbergh and Cockermouth.

 To get to Morland:

 From the south, leave the M6 at Junction 39 (Shap), pass though Shap village and take the second turn right, signposted Morland.
-On entering Morland follow the road down the hill and the drive entrance is at the bottom of the hill on the left, opposite the Crown Inn.
+On entering Morland follow the road down the hill and the drive entrance is at the bottom of the hill on the left.